-Even the dead ones seems to warn about the White Lady.
+Even the dead ones seems to warn about the White Lady that haunts the House of Hohenzollern.
 She was supposedly absent during Frederick the Great’s reign, but in his death, he came back to warn them.
 In 1792 in Paris, his nephew Frederick William the Second was camped outside the city with his troops, ready to attack the next day.
 That night his uncle appeared before him, warning him about the seeing the White Lady if he didn’t call off the attack.
 His nephew listened and left France, avoiding the harbinger.

 Even Napoleon tried to spend a night in one of Hohenzollern’s castles.
 In 1806 he had defeated Prussia and claimed some of its land as a French province.
 He left the next day, never to returned, calling it le maudit chateau, ‘the cursed castle’.